tesuji/tesuji-kernel-class/README.md

 # License

-The following directories is under AGPLv3 license, as required by upstream:
+The following directories are under AGPLv3 license:
 * makeway/wall-of-perdition
 * makeway/cache-of-castaways

+These directories are under GPLv2 license:
+* makeway/wall-rose

-All others is under BSD license.
+All others are under BSD license.

 ## Challenge Writing Laws